IIIF/api/source/api/image/2.1/index.md

 The objects in the `sizes` list have the properties in the following table.
 Images requested using these sizes _SHOULD_ have a region parameter of "full" and rotation of "0".
 The size _SHOULD_ be requested using the canonical syntax of `w,`.
 Thus, the full URL for an image with "default" quality in "jpg" format would be: `{scheme}://{server}/{prefix}/{identifier}/full/{width},/0/default.jpg`

 __Warning__
 There is an inconsistency between the specification of the `sizes` list and the canonical URI syntax.
 Clients _SHOULD_ use the [Canonical URI Syntax](#canonical-uri-syntax) when making image requests based on entries in `sizes`.
 For maximum compatibility, servers _SHOULD_ support both the `w,` and `w,h` forms of the `size` parameter for values in `sizes` that maintain the aspect ratio.
-This inconsistency will be addressed in the next major version of this specification
+This inconsistency will be addressed in the next major version of this specification.
 {: .warning}

 | Size Object Property | Required? | Description |